Round trip & hiking 10 days

 Arrival/departure from Iceland is possible by adding 1 or 2 extra days in Qassiarsuk between day 8 and 9.
 Ask for info and prices.

 See flight schedule

-Accommodation at guesthouse, hotel and farm with shared facilities) or sleeping bag accommodation at hostel.
+Accommodation at guesthouse (hotel and farm with shared facilities) or sleeping bag accommodation at hostel.

 Dinner and lunch packets can be ordered at the guesthouses and farms.